genesys-samples/Architect_IVR_Data-Actions/content/020-Script-Construction/20_Variables.md

 **2. Custom variables.**

  #### Scripter Variables

+Before pulling in any external data, its always important to review what data may be native in the script interface: Built-in Script Variables can be found within our resource center - https://help.mypurecloud.com/articles/built-in-script-variables/.
+This will provide a list of items that are stored natively without requiring a data look-up.

-These are built in variables that can be referenced without any additional configuration, such as the agent and queue name.
+These are data elements that can be referenced without any additional configuration, such as the agent and queue name.
 A full list can be found by selecting the variable (or cube shaped icon in the upper right corner) and expanding the "Scripter" drop down.

 ![image](/images/scriptscriptervariables.PNG)